open-sdg/open-sdg/docs/hosting/aws-s3.md

 ## Set-up

 As mentioned, the initial one-time setup of a static website on AWS S3 is somewhat involved.
 It is the subject of many blog posts, videos, and tutorials attempting to make it easier.
 The most authoritative source of guidance would be [Amazon's own documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
-Of particular use would be their example walkthroughs, like [this one](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html).
+Of particular use would be this [official Amazon example walkthrough](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html).
 Plenty of third-party guides and videos are available online as well, but try to use the most recent ones, since Amazon has changed their interface over the years.

 ## Automation